 Matcha avocado smoothie gives you a burst of energy to get your day started off right!
 With mango, avocado, matcha powder, chia seeds and a tiny bit of vanilla extract.
-Vegan, gluten-free and clean eating.
+Vegan, gluten-free, and meal prep-friendly.

 Don’t forget to pin this recipe to save it for later!

 - mangoes– provide natural sweetness and body to the smoothie; swap for peaches if you can’t find mangoes

 - avocado– add a thick, creamy texture to the smoothie; if you can’t find pre-frozen avocados, you can freeze your own!

 - blending liquid– my go-to’s are unsweetened almond milk or oat milk, but you can use any nut or dairy milk

 - matcha powder– since we’re not making matcha lattes and it’s more of a background flavor, we don’t need to splurge on a ceremonial grade matcha powder.
 I am still working through my Costco-purchased matcha powder

 - extras– we are also adding in some vanilla to give the smoothie a ‘matcha latte’ kind of flavor, as well as chia seeds for added nutrition